FraunhoferISST/TREND/docs/docs/03-usage/10-watermarker/03-java.md

 extracts the watermark from the watermarked text.

 ### 1. Add Library as Dependency
-*Line 11 is the important line that adds our library as dependency into the project.
+*Line 11 is the important line that adds our library as a dependency into the project.
 Currently, we are working with local deployment, so you will have to add `mavenLocal()` as repo (line 8) and publish the library to mavenLocal (see [Installation](../installation)).*
 ```kt title="build.gradle.kts" showLineNumbers